OWASP/owasp-mastg/Document/0x04h-Testing-Code-Quality.md

 - Identifying possible entry points for untrusted input, and then tracing those inputs to see whether potentially vulnerable functions are reached, or
 - Identifying known dangerous library / API calls (e.g. SQL queries) and then checking whether unchecked input reaches the queries.

-In a manual security review, you'll normally use a combination of both techniques.
+In a manual security review you'll normally use a combination of both techniques.
 In general, untrusted inputs enter mobile apps through the following channels:

 - IPC calls
 - Custom URL schemes